LeandroHaraoka/design-patterns/CreationalPatterns/Builder/BuilderFundamentals.md

 Builder pattern can be used also to prevent a client to create an inconsistent object.
 Construction rules can be defined at the Builder methods.

+## Disadvantages

+Sometimes Builder pattern is overkill for some classes construction.
+Consider using it for high complexity construction classes.
+If a class has a constructor with too many instructions, probably Builder pattern is a nice idea.

 ## Tips

 No abstract class is necessary for products.
 As the representations differs from each other, there is no relevant gain in creating abstractions.